Chitra Bharti Kathamala

 Chitra Bharti Kathamala was a popular Indian comic book publication during the early 1980s.
 It was the comic publication line of one of the India's biggest publishers of Engineering and technical books - S.Chand and Company Ltd, New Delhi.
-They finally ended publishing comics in the late 1980s.
+They finally ended publishing comics in the late 1980s due to an increasingly competitive market in India with Western comics publishers.

 Head Office

 The head office of Chitra Bharti Kathamala was S.Chand and Company Ltd. Raamnagar, New Delhi, Pin 110055.
 The company still publishes educational books, and its head office remains the same.
 They, however, do not publish the comic series any more.

 Frequency/ Language

 The Chitra Bharti Kathamala enjoyed moderate success.
 The company used to publish one comic every fortnight making it a total of 24 issues in a year.
 The comics were published both in Hindi and English languages.

 Characters and Themes

 The following were the regular characters in the Chitra Bharti Kathamala Universe: